yudono/documind/README.md

 ### 2. Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following variables (see `.env.example` for a complete reference):

 ```env
 # NextAuth Configuration